 Panasonic FZ1000 versus Sony A6000

 The Panasonic Lumix DMC-FZ1000 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2014 and February 2014.
 The FZ1000 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (FZ1000) and an APS-C sensor.
+The cameras are based on an one-inch (FZ1000) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ1000 and the Sony A6000.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents the basis or 100 percent across all the size and weight measures).